Two-Screen/esync/README.md

 parameter.
 Additionally, it follows the ‘error first’ callback parameter convention seen in Node.js and [async].

-This all feels a lot more natural in [CoffeeScript], FWIW:
+This all feels a lot more natural in [CoffeeScript], for what it's worth:

     esync = require 'esync'
     { EventEmitter } = require 'events'